seanbo/backup_scripts/README.md

 ### Excludes
 The exclude node will include a folders or files node (not currently implemented) -node title "some folder name" will have a "path" identifier indicating the subdirectory path underneath the "directory" for the target.
 This entire folder will be excluded.
 See sample below for excclusions for /home/seanbo/backups and /home/seanbo/foo
+-from_file : specify path to tar style exclude pattern file

 ## Sample
 ```json